The Center For Development, a non-profit, tax-exempt educational foundation.

 g.
 All photos need to be wholesome looking – no low-cut blouses, poorly-combed hair, etc. I think a simple photo of yourself is excellent, however.

 h.
 Be sure your website has the following disclaimer and disclosure, or something similar:

 Nutritional balancing is not a substitute for regular medical care.
 It is not a means of diagnosis, treatment, prescription or cure for any disease or condition, mental or physical.
 Instead, it is a means of reducing stress and balancing, strengthening and restoring body chemistry.
 When this is done, many health conditions improve by themselves.

-12. Ideally, offer a page about yourself - your background, training, etc. This is often helpful for your business when done well.
+l.
+Ideally, offer a page about yourself - your background, training, etc. This is often helpful for your business and for clients, when done well.

 LISTING ON THE REFERRAL PAGE

-An important free benefit to doing the advanced training is possible listing on the Practitioner Referral Page.
+An important free benefit that can come with doing the advanced training is possible listing on the Practitioner Referral Page.
 Everyone listed here reports to me that they receive business from this referral page.

 1. Review ALL of your patient’s charts with your coach.

 2. Become experienced with the program.
-I will usually wait until you have reviewed at least 100 hair mineral charges before listing you.
+I will usually wait until you have reviewed at least 100 hair mineral charts before listing you.